 Palouse Prairie Charter School (PPCS) is looking for a highly qualified, highly motivated candidate to teach physical education to grades K-5 and lead Adventure.
 Teacher candidates will instruct school-age students on healthy living, exercise and physical fitness including an element of social-emotional wellness in all lessons; potentially lead students in outdoor adventure and investigations of the natural world; teach with an emphasis on cooperation rather than competition; organize and supervise students during class activities; instruct students on proper exercise routines and technique and use norms to ensure emotional safety and to promote courage and risk-taking in intellectual and physical adventure.

 Must have experience creating engaging lesson plans; knowledge of P.E. curricula; extensive knowledge of physical fitness, sports and exercise; planning classroom activities to motivate students; coaching students individually or as a group; communicating with parents and other teachers about a student’s progress.
-In addition, teacher candidates will lead an outdoor adventure program with support staff that incorporates team-building, courage, and risk-taking activities in the natural world.
+In addition, teacher candidates will co-lead or lead an outdoor adventure program with the support that incorporate team-building, courage, and risk-taking activities in the natural world.

-● Ability to manage student behavior in a caring, compassionate, effective manner
+Ability to manage student behavior in a caring, compassionate, effective manner and in

 Position open until filled.

-Compensation depends on experience.
-Employee benefits include medical, dental, and optional vision insurance coverage as well as payment into the state employees’ retirement plan (PERSI).
+Depends on experience.
+Employee benefits include; medical, dental, and optional vision insurance coverage as well as payment into the state employees’ retirement plan (PERSI).

 Palouse Prairie Charter School is committed to maintaining a work and learning environment free from discrimination on the basis of race, color, religion, national origin, pregnancy, gender identity, sexual orientation, marital/civil union status, ancestry, place of birth, age, citizenship status, veteran status, political affiliation, genetic information or disability, as defined and required by state and federal laws.
 Additionally, we prohibit retaliation against individuals who oppose such discrimination and harassment or who participate in an equal opportunity investigation.